Seirdy/seirdy.one/content/meta/privacy.md

 By default, user agents using HTTPS may contact a certificate authority to check the revocation status of an TLS certificate.
 I have disabled and replaced this behavior by including an "OCSP Must-Staple" directive in the TLS certificates used by my Web servers.

 By default, user agents using HTTP or HTTPS may share a "referring" location with the destination website when following a link.
 I have disabled this by sending a `Referrer-Policy: no-referrer` header.
+One exception is links on the home page's "Webrings" section; some of these require a referring domain to function.

 By default, Web browsers may share characteristics about the user's hardware, connection type, and personalizations using Client Hints and media queries.
-Browsers may request Web content according conditionally, in response to a `media` attribute in HTML or XHTML documents.
+Browsers may request Web content conditionally, in response to a `media` attribute in (X)HTML documents.
 Browsers may leverage stylesheets that use media queries to select varying `background-image` files.
 No Web content on seirdy.one will send network traffic in response to media queries except <code>prefers-color-<wbr />scheme</code>, assuming the use of a standards-compliant browser.
 Media queries and client hints will have no impact on HTTP responses except for dark image variants.
 This is a single binary piece of information that isn't enough to let me realistically identify anyone.

 By default, many networks and Internet service providers often alter requests by redirecting them or injecting content.
 I have prevented this behavior by using a secure TLS cipher suite.